transloadit/go-sdk/README.md

 ### Release

+Releasing requires the [AWS Command Line Interface ](http://aws.amazon.com/cli/) and write access to the `transloadify` S3 bucket, hence this can only be done by Transloadit's staff.

-Depending on semver impact, any of the following will release a new version
+Depending on [SemVer](http://semver.org/) impact, any of the following will release a new version

 ```bash
 make release bump=major